darunabas/protea/README.md

 # Protea phenology and climate

-This repository includes R code and data to accompany the journal article: _Daru BH, Kling MM, Meineke EK, and van Wyk AE.
-Temperature controls phenology in continuously flowering Protea species of subtropical Africa.
-Applications in Plant Sciences.
-In press._
+This repository includes R code and data to accompany the journal article: Daru, B.H., Kling, M.M., Meineke, E.K. & van Wyk, A.E.
+(2019) Temperature controls phenology in continuously flowering Protea species of subtropical Africa. _Applications in Plant Sciences_ __7__: e1232